Young people from India in the U.S. on H-1B, F1, or other types of visas are exploring the long-term benefits of permanent residency through EB-5.

 Under the EB-5 program, foreign nationals (and their spouses and unmarried children under 21) are eligible to apply for permanent residence (typically called a “green card”) if they are accredited, essentially meaning that they are lawfully able to:

-Especially for former international students in the U.S. on H-1B visas – which allow skilled workers to reside in the U.S. on temporary visas, but which are tied to one employer — the EB-5 program’s flexibility is an attractive aspect, says Manuel Ortiz, Civitas Capital Group’s Director of EB-5 Investor Relations.
+Especially for former international students in the U.S. on H-1B visas – which allow skilled workers to reside in the U.S. on temporary visas, but which are tied to one employer — the EB-5 program’s flexibility is an attractive aspect no matter when one applies, says Manuel Ortiz, Civitas Capital Group’s Director of EB-5 Investor Relations.

 “EB-5 gives you more control,” Ortiz says.
 “With H-1B, you have to rely on a corporate work visa sponsorship, meaning you might pay the price of losing your legal status if choose to leave the company.
 Under the EB-5 visa process, so long as you qualify for investment and are approved through the immigration process, you have the freedom to apply to work anywhere you choose without having to depend on a corporate sponsorship.
 If you invest in the right risk-adjusted plan, that investment can pay off for you or your family – and get you the permanent residency you desire.”